syncfusion-content/wpf-docs/wpf/DataGrid/Conditional-Styling.md

 ### Conditional styling of rows using converter

-The record rows ([VirtualizingCellsControl](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.VirtualizingCellsControl.html) ) can be customized conditionally by changing its property value based on ‘cell value’ or ‘data object’ by using `converter`, where converter returns the value based on Underlying record.
+The record rows ([VirtualizingCellsControl](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.VirtualizingCellsControl.html) ) can be customized conditionally by changing its property value based on `cell value` or `data object` by using `converter`, where `converter` returns the value based on Underlying record.

 {% tabs %}
 {% highlight xaml %}